 https://www.peggy-nisbet-dolls.co.uk/dolls/boac-and-bea-dolls/

-Ellen Worrall, was born Ellen Mary Hennessey on the 8th of June 1929, at St. James Hospital, Dublin to Mary Hennessey, born C.1898.
+Ellen Worrall, was born Ellen Mary Hennessey on the 8th of June 1929, at St. James Hospital in Dublin to Mary Hennessey, born C.1898.
 She lived in St.Patricks Mother and Baby home, Navan Road, Dublin with her mother, until December 1930.
 When her mother was ”released to work” (according to the register) Ellen was moved to St. Raphaels Orphanage, Stillorgan, until age 6-7, then fostered to Ann and Mary Byrne, Shankill.

 Aged 13, she was then moved to the Sisters of Mercy Laundry, Baggot St Dublin, where she remained until aged 17 she left to work in the Mater Hospital where she contacted TB.
 Ellen spent six months in Beaumont Hospital, in practical isolation.
 When she recovered she went to work in the National Rehabilitation Hospital, Rochestown ave, Dublin.